A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Physical Properties of the Sample Galaxies

 The selection of the parent sample in this study is based on detection in the MIRI F770W, which is sensitive to the PAH emission associated with young, massive stars.
 Thus, the majority of the selected sources are expected to be star-forming.
 To diagnose their star-forming phase, we adopt the rest-frame $UVJ$ color-color diagram \citep{williams2009}.
 We adopt this method by utilizing the rest-frame colors of galaxies in the $U$, $V$, and $J$ filters calculated by using the best-fit SED template.
 As displayed in Fig.~\ref{fig:main sequence and uvj}, three galaxies in our final sample are located in the quiescent region of the $UVJ$ diagram, but rather at the boundary between the quiescent and star-forming regions.

 In addition to the $UVJ$ classification, we also estimate the total SFR of our sample by integrating the unobscured and obscured star formation.
-We determine the rate of unobscured star formation from the rest-frame $2800$\,\AA~luminosities and estimate the rate of obscured star formation from the total IR luminosities.
+We determine the rate of unobscured star formation from the rest-frame $2800$\,\AA~luminosities as they trace the UV emission from young, massive stars.
+We then estimate the rate of obscured star formation from the total IR luminosities.
 The $2800$\,\AA~luminosities and total IR luminosities are both based on best-fit SED model.
-We then calculate the SFRs using the following equation:
+We calculate the SFRs by applying the methodology proposed by \cite{Bell05}, employing the subsequent equation:

-The prescription used to estimate the obscured SFRs in our study is based on the recalibration of the relation originally proposed by \cite{kennicutt98} and later revised by \cite{Bell05}, which was scaled for a \cite{Chabrier03} stellar IMF.
+The prescription, originally proposed by \cite{kennicutt98} and subsequently revised by \cite{Bell05}, incorporates scaling factors based on the IMF prescribed by \cite{Chabrier03}.
 As illustrated in Fig.~\ref{fig:main sequence and uvj}, we find that the majority of our sources are located on or near the star formation main sequence predicted by \cite{2014ApJ...795..104W}.
 We also identify several galaxies located below the main sequence, including the three $UVJ$-quiescent galaxies identified above.